Olypmanel/nested/README.md

 It has a unique syntax in that:
 1. All it built-in operators are mostly functions
 2. The functions can be nested arbitrarily

+## How to set up nested programming language
+1. Run **git pull https://github.com/olypmanel/nested.git master**
+2. Then run **npm install**
+3. Then run yet again **npm run start**
+4. Then open the **program.txt** file and start coding nested.
+Happy hacking.
-## Rules and syntax
-- There are no types change in nested programming language
+## Rules and syntax of nested programming language
-as in true is not equal to 1. where a true is expected truthy value can't be used.
+- There are no types change in nested programming language as in true is not equal to 1. where a true is expected truthy value can't be used.
 - If the program is more than one line, it must be wrapped by **do** function
 - You cannot provide less or more arguments than necessary ths will throw an argumemtError
 - Each expression must be an argument to other funtion separated by a comma